 For instance, you can grab a cappuccino at the Eagle’s Nest Coffee House or a dessert at the famous Chocolate Escape.
 Also, if you are there on a Wednesday or Saturday, a visit to Wabasha Farmers Market would crown your tour.
 The market is open on those two days, from May to October.

 See Related: Best Things to Do in Brainerd, Minnesota

 Enjoy a Cold Beer at Hoppy Girl Brewing

-A visit to the Turning Waters Brewing Co. is an excellent chance to sample the locally brewed beer for beer lovers.
+A visit to the Hoppy Girl Brewing Co. is an excellent chance to sample locally brewed beer for beer lovers.
 As they say here, “good beer can be found anywhere, but great beer doesn’t come by easy.”

 If you want to relax as you sip some of the best hand-crafted local beers with family or friends, this is the place to be.
 What you get here is not the typical beer available in any joint.

 The brewer’s passion and dedication can be felt with each sip of their smooth flavors, and it’s certainly a place you want to visit.
 There is no better way to spend your evening than enjoy it with friends and your favorite craft beer flavor from Hoppy Girl Brewing Co.

 If you are in the cities, check out our other guides on breweries: